Other Providers

 2. Immutable Identifiers

-For GitHub, the username is changeable, so a ZSP should hash the numeric user ID (e.g., github_id:12345) to prevent account takeover vectors, even if the client UI resolves handles for UX purposes.
+The chosen identifier must be stable.
+For GitHub, the username is changeable, so an IA should use the numeric user ID (e.g., 12345) as the identifier to prevent account takeover vectors, even if the client UI resolves handles for display purposes.